 In this handbook, the word "parent" also means "legal guardian" unless otherwise stated.
 An administrator's title, such as superintendent or principal, also means that individual's designee unless otherwise stated.
 The term "school grounds" includes the school district facilities, school district property, property within the jurisdiction of the school district or school district premises, school-owned or school operated buses or vehicles and chartered buses.
 The term "school facilities" includes school district buildings, vehicles and grounds.
-The term "school activities" means all school activities in which students are involved whether they are school-sponsored or school-approved, whether they are an event or an activity, or whether they are held on or off school grounds.
+The term "school activities" means all school activities in which students are involved whether they are school-sponsored or school grounds.